KumarGN69/PhiDataAgents/README.md

   - **_Created a retriever and used similarity as search option_**
   - **_Used the output of the retriever as the context for RAG_**
   - **_Results are consistent after the above changes_**
+  -
+- _**Changes As of 5th Jan 2025**_
+  - REST APIs for similarity search and summarization added
+  - Added deepeval to evaluate LLM response

 ### - ## **_To do_**